Life Force Homeopathy

 About Chronic Hepatitis B infection:

 Carriers of Hepatitis B are those individuals who are capable of transmitting the virus to other individuals.
-Majority of hepatitis B carriers are asymptomatic (displaying no symptoms) whereas only 30% of them show symptoms of the disease.
+The majority of hepatitis B carriers are asymptomatic (displaying no symptoms) whereas only 30% of them show symptoms of the disease.

 Diagnosis: